Namibia I: Warning, risk of addiction! Namibia Sensational Tour

 We travel across the Khomas Highland via Otjimbingwe to Omaruru to a farm in the surroundings.
 This section takes us for some 270 km on a gravel road through the steep hills of the Khomas Highland.
 Near Omaruru with the adjacent Erongo Mountains we sleep for the first time in a tent camp under the starry African night sky.
 Camping equipment will be provided by AMT, but the participants are requested to help with pitching and taking down the tent camp.
 All warm meals are freshly prepared on the open fire.

 Today we will have the opportunity to test our riding skills.
 We stay in the Brandberg region and even ride into the Ugab River... a little challenge.
+We sleep another day in tents at the White Lady Camp Site.
 Today's distance is approximately 250 km.

 Today we visit the abandoned mining town of Uis on our way to the Spitzkoppe, the Ayer's Rock of Africa.
 This dry barren place has no running water, but the endless starry sky above our heads has a pristine clarity that is nowhere else in the world to be found.
 Only sometimes after the rainy period there is enough water in the rock pools that may even enable you to take a bath.
 We sleep in the tents.
 Today's distance is 200 km.

 We continue via Cape Cross, the biggest seal colony in the world, to Swakopmund, an interesting architectural mix of quaint turn-of-the-century buildings and low modern office buildings.
 Today's distance is approximately 250 km.

 Day 7 and day 8

 These two days are at your own leisure.
 Whether you wish to explore the dunes on a quadbike, do tandem parachute jumps, take a boat safari or simply relax and enjoy the day – everything is possible.
 In the evening we will eat à la carte at a good restaurant and enjoy our glass of beer or wine for sundowner (at own expense).